Bubble glaze

-A unique technique for applying glaze to your bisque work is by blowing bubbles of glaze with soapy suds.
+A unique way to apply glaze to your bisque work is to blow bubbles of glaze mixed with soapy suds.

 Picture of Nele Ostyn